Sago Pondweed

 - Chesapeake Bay: Nature of the Estuary, A Field Guide by Christopher P. White

-- Bay Grass Key: Sago Pondweed – Maryland Department of Natural Resources
+- SAV Key: Sago Pondweed – Maryland Department of Natural Resources

 - PLANTS Database: Stuckenia pectinata – USDA Natural Resources Conservation Service